maschmann/TranslationLoaderBundle/README.md

 [![knpbundles.com](http://knpbundles.com/maschmann/TranslationLoaderBundle/badge-short)](http://knpbundles.com/maschmann/TranslationLoaderBundle)

-TranslationLoaderBundle allows you to do several cool things with your symfony standart edition translations.
+TranslationLoaderBundle allows you to do several cool things with your symfony standard edition translations.
 It relies mostly on the Translator component and doctrine.
 So you can...
   - import all your bundle's translations (if they are in the default path)
   - export all translations in your preferred format